swgoldwood/Cpp-container-benchmarks/README.md

 # Cpp-container-benchmarks
 C++ container benchmarks.

 Benchmarks random access of vector, list, set and unordered_set in increasing sizes by measuring performance of random find calls.
+Add --benchmark_format=(json|csv) as argument to output these file formats, for python or excel munging.

+The benchmarking is first executed as standalone containers for each type producing results we would expect.
+List slower than vector. vector slower than set. unordered_set is very consistently fast.

-This is done first as standalone containers producing expected results.
-Then scattered flag is enabled that produces thousands of containers and are randomly accessed to simulate real-world applications where data is most likely not in caches.
+Then scatterRead bool is enabled that produces thousands of containers and are randomly accessed to simulate real-world applications where data is most likely not in caches.
 This produces interesting results showing a vector is faster than a set, up to around 2048 elements.
 Meaning a linear O(n) number of reads of a 2048 size vector is on average faster than O(log n) reads for a set in busy applications.
+Additionally vector is faster than unordered_map

+Finally the scatterWrite.
+Somewhat contrived but I think it simulates worst case access times, which could happen in real-world applications that have organically growing data sets.

-output on i9 macbook pro 2020:
+Output on i9 macbook pro 2020:

 ```
 /Users/sebastianwarren/CLionProjects/container_performance/cmake-build-release/container_performance